OAI/OpenAPI-Specification/registries/_format/imf-fixdate.md

 Base type: `{{ page.base_type }}`.

 The `{{page.slug}}` format represents a date and time as defined by IMF-fixdate - [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.1.1).

+Example: "Sun, 06 Nov 1994 08:49:37 GMT"

+This is the preferred format for dates passed in HTTP headers.

 {% if page.issue %}
 ### GitHub Issue